magnars/tagedit/README.md

  - `tagedit-forward-slurp-tag` moves the next sibling into this tag.
  - `tagedit-forward-barf-tag` moves the last child out of this tag.
  - `tagedit-raise-tag` replaces the parent tag with this tag.
+ - `tagedit-splice-tag` replaces the parent tag with its contents.
  - `tagedit-kill` kills to the end of the line, while preserving the structure.

 Not part of paredit: